Skip to content

 Best practices for contractors

 At the end of the day, there are advantages and disadvantages to accepting an assignment of benefits.
 While it’s possible in some circumstances that an AOB could help a contractor get paid faster, there are lots of other payment tools that are more effective and require less administrative costs.
-An AOB should never be the first option on the table
+An AOB should never be the first option on the table.

 If you do decide to become an assignee to the property owner’s claim benefits, make sure you do your homework beforehand and adopt some best practices to effectively manage the assignment of benefits process.
 You’ll need to keep on top of the administrative details involved in drafting AOBs and schedule work in a timely manner to stay in compliance with the conditions of the agreement.